flcnanolab/flcnanolab.github.io/README.md

 1. Push your changes to the GitHub repository
 2. The site will automatically update via GitHub Pages

-For questions or issues, contact Dr. Jeff Jessing, lab manager.
+For questions or issues, contact Sahra Genc, lab manager.